NinVoido/spotify-vpn/doc/man-sections/encryption-options.rst

     *Note:*
-       This file should be kept secret to the server as anyone that has access to this file will be able to generate auth tokens that the OpenVPN server will accept as valid.
+       This file should be kept secret to the server as anyone that has access to this file will be able to generate auth tokens that the spotify server will accept as valid.

 .. include:: renegotiation.rst
 .. include:: tls-options.rst